HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 {# TODO(authors): How about the median number for a typical website? #}

-According to stats we've gathered, around 89% of the both mobile and desktop pages contain at least one HTML comment, while about 46% of them contain a conditional comment, too.
+Around 89% of pages contain at least one HTML comment, while about 46% of them contain a conditional comment.

 #### Conditional comments